Emon69420/HazMapApp/README.md

 - TypeScript for type safety
 - ESLint for code linting
 - Prettier for code formatting
-- React Native best practices
+- React Native for cross platform development

 ## 🤝 Contributing